0xreeko/todo-base/ZUSTAND.md

 # ZUSTAND - State manager
 From this very example, Zustand is a very appealing choice to me when deciding on an state manager.
-Because I now take TypeScript angle towards development, I'll be narrating the code and setup according to that.
+Because I now take the TypeScript angle towards development, I'll be narrating the code and setup according to that.

 ## Install and Import
 To install zustand, it is like any other package library: